kklimonda/neutron/TESTING.rst

 * Router
 * Floating IP

-These resources were chosen for their ubiquity.
-They are found in most Neutron deployments regardless of plugin, and are directly involved in the networking and security of an instance.
+These resources were chosen for their ubiquitously.
+They are found in most Neutron depoloyments regardless of plugin, and are directly involved in the networking and security of an instance.
 Together, they form the bare minimum needed by Neutron.